RandNode/Bonzomatic/README.md

     "builtin": "44FF88",
     "preprocessor": "C0C0C0",
-    "selection": "C06699CC", // background color when selecting text "charBackground": "C0000000", // if set, this value will be used (instead of gui opacity) behind characters },
+    "selection": "C06699CC", // background color when selecting text
+    //"charBackground": "C0000000", // if set, this value will be used (instead of gui opacity) behind characters },
-  "postExitCmd":"copy_to_dropbox.bat" // this command gets ran when you quit Bonzomatic, and the shader filename gets passed to it as first parameter.
+  //"postExitCmd":"copy_to_dropbox.bat" // this command gets ran when you quit Bonzomatic, and the shader filename gets passed to it as first parameter.
 Use this to take regular backups.
 }
 ```
 ### Automatic shader backup